New Age Spiritual Narcissism

 Meaning you walk your talk and not only when it’s convenient for you.

-If it doesn’t involve love then it’s not true spirituality.
+If it doesn’t involve developing and growing in love then it’s not true spirituality.

 Love has to include you and being loving even to those who hurt you – and no this doesn’t necessarily mean reconciliation, it simply means you treat them lovingly no matter what, including in your thoughts and feelings about them.